EndaleGooley/ticTacToe/README.md

-❌⭕️❌⭕️❌⭕️ ***Tic-Tac-Toe Game*** ❌⭕️❌⭕️❌⭕️❌
+# Tic-Tac-Toe

 ## Overview
-This project is a console-based **Tic-Tac-Toe** game written in C++.
+This project is a console-based Tic-Tac-Toe game written in C++.
 The game allows the user to play against a basic AI.
 It includes features like alternating turns, checking for wins and ties, and a simple AI that either wins, blocks, or makes random moves.

 ## Features
 - **Two-player mode**: Playable by a human against an AI.